 Where else should they go?

 Your meta-description and headlines act as signposts for both your potential readers and the search engine.
 If anything, they are the places where you are required to put your keywords.
 They are the easiest ways to establish the relevance of your text.
 Your keyword should also be included in the url of your page and the first 100 words of the page.
+All of these tactics fall under Page SEO.

 Pro tip: Don’t limit yourself to an exact replica of your keyword or phrase throughout your content.
 The best way to build a strong network of relevance is to include semantically related keyphrases.
 This way you communicate your expertise on the given subject.
 Expertise or perceived expertise it yet another factor that goes into optimizing your ranking on Google.